 ALAMEDA offers a charming, small-town working environment with an exceptional public school system, waterfront vistas, and its own municipal utility company.
 New residential development is occurring along key waterfront sites along the estuary and bay.
-A growing list of premium companies, including North Face, Celera Diagnostics, Donsuemor, Semifreddi's, and Perforce are located in Alameda to take advantage of easy access to transportation and a skilled labor force.
+A growing list of premium companies, are located in Alameda to take advantage of easy access to transportation and a skilled labor force.